-(100 words:) This paper generalizes Fisher's famous 1930's geometric phenotypic model of adaptation to a genetic model and derives probability of adaptation as a function of mutation rate.
+This paper generalizes Fisher's famous 1930's geometric phenotypic model of adaptation to a genetic model and derives probability of adaptation as a function of mutation rate.
 Further, these theoretical functions are evaluated against optimal mutation functions evolved using a meta-genetic algorithm.
 Experimental results verify the new theory, in both artificial landscapes and a natural landscape defined by DNA-transcription factor affinities.
-The work was undertaken within EPSRC project EP/H031936/1 and formed the theoretical underpinning to both the authors' paper currently under second-round review for Nature and their BBSRC proposal (BB/L009579/1, under review) which seeks to advance knowledge of bacterial antibiotic resistance.
+The work was undertaken within EPSRC project EP/H031936/1 and formed the theoretical underpinning to both the authors' Nature Communications 2014 paper and our 2014-2017 BBSRC project BB/L009579/1, which seeks to advance knowledge of bacterial antibiotic resistance.

 E. Robinson, T. Ellis and A. D. Channon, Neuroevolution of Agents Capable of Reactive and Deliberative Behaviours in Novel and Dynamic Environments, in Advances in Artificial Life: Proceedings of the Ninth European Conference on Artificial Life (ECAL 2007), pp. 345-354, Springer-Verlag, 2007.
 LNCS volume 4648, in the LNAI subseries. doi:10/bwzbm9